leha-code/magpi-gpio-discord-bot/README.md

 # magpi-gpio-discord-bot
-The Discord GPIO bot source code.
+The source code for the bot made for the MagPi magazine